 What are we doing about it?

 - We have blocked new purchases in all illiquid penny stocks and illiquid option contracts which can potentially be used by fraudsters to create a loss in your account and profit in theirs.
-If there is any genuine penny stock that you aren’t able to purchase, please create a ticket here, we will check, call you back, confirm, and only then enable trading in that stock.
+If you still wish to trade these stocks, you can do so after setting up TOTP for your account.

 - Exchanges already block intraday trading and allow only delivery based trades in many stocks (T2T category).
 We have extended this list to all stocks which are illiquid and where fake intraday trades can be executed.

 - We will start sending alerts and mandate an email or SMS OTP to be entered any time you log into Kite from a new device or location.

 Once again, always check the browser’s address bar to make sure that you are entering your login credentials only on kite.zerodha.com and set up 2-Factor TOTP authentication on your account.
 Do share this post with your friends and family to prevent them from getting duped by fraudsters.